AgenticPlace/SimpleCoder/docs/INTRO.md

 This document will introduce you to the core anatomy of this system and explain the fundamental advantage it holds.
 # The MindX Advantage: Beyond Artificial Intelligence
 For decades, the pursuit of Artificial Intelligence has focused on creating systems that mimic human intelligence.
-They are powerful mimics—chatbots that can write poetry, image generators that can paint masterpieces—but they are ultimately sophisticated puppets, awaiting a prompt from a human master.
-MindX is built on a different philosophy.
+They are powerful mimics—chatbots that can write poetry, image generators that can paint masterpieces—but they are ultimately sophisticated puppets, awaiting a prompt from a human master. mindX is built on a different philosophy.
 This is Augmentic Intelligence.
 We are not building a better puppet.
 We are building the entire theater, the actors, the director, and the scriptwriter, all at once.
 Our system is designed not just to answer questions, but to ask its own.
 It is designed to perceive its own flaws, conceptualize its own improvements, and execute its own evolution.
-The MindX advantage is rooted in three key principles:
+The mindX advantage is rooted in three key principles:
 Hierarchical Cognition: Unlike monolithic AIs, MindX is a society of specialized agents, each operating at a different level of abstraction.
 This allows it to manage immense complexity, just as a human mind has different regions for strategic thought, logical processing, and motor control.
 Secure, Embodied Action: Our agents are not disembodied brains in the cloud.
 They act through SimpleCoder, a "digital body" that gives them hands to interact with the world—to write code, manage files, and execute programs—all within an unbreachable, secure sandbox.
 This gives them the power to create real-world value without posing an existential risk.
 Constitutional Autonomy: The system's autonomy is not absolute; it is bound by law.
 The Mastermind and its subordinate agents are designed to be subservient to an on-chain constitution.
 This is our solution to the alignment problem: we are building an AI that is not just powerful, but principled.